linuxserver/docker-grocy/README.md

 ## Versions

+* **30.06.24:** - Rebase to Alpine 3.20.
+Existing users should update their nginx confs to avoid http2 deprecation warnings.
 * **29.03.24:** - Add `clear_env = no` to `php-fpm` to pass on environment variables to workers threads
 * **06.03.24:** - Existing users should update: site-confs/default.conf - Cleanup default site conf.
 * **06.03.24:** - Rebase to Alpine 3.19 with php 8.3.